arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 		}
 	end

-`script/fake-sendmail`
+`script/fake-sendmail` (don’t forget to make this executable):

 	#!/bin/sh
-	echo "\nFrom FAKE-SENDMAIL $(date)" >> "$1"
+	echo "From FAKE-SENDMAIL $(date)" >> "$1"
 	cat /dev/stdin >> "$1"
+	echo >> "$1"

-You can reading the mbox file from the commandline with `mail -f tmp/mail.mbox` or `mutt -f tmp/mail.mbox`.
+You can read the mbox file from the commandline with `mail -f tmp/mail.mbox` or `mutt -f tmp/mail.mbox`.

-Most email clients should be able to mbox files one way or another; although it seems to be somewhat complicated for Thunderbird:
+Most email clients should be able to read mbox files one way or other;
+although it seems to be somewhat complicated for Thunderbird:

 1. Exit Thunderbird
 2. `cd ~/.thunderbird/$profile_name/Mail/Local Folders/`